thmsngyn/personal-site/content/posts/2020-06-13--first-post/index.md

 cover: hi.jpeg
 ---

 Hello!
-As a token of my appreciation, here's a nice quote for you.
+Thanks for visiting my site, as a token of my appreciation, here's a quote for you.

 > "The master has failed more times than the beginner has even tried."
 >